CESNET/FlowTest/tools/ft-generator/README.md

 their characteristics as closely as possible.
 The generated traffic is saved in the form of PCAP files.

+The generator supports the generation of flow packets with the following protocols:
+* L2: VLAN, MPLS
+* L3: IPv4, IPv6
+* L4: TCP, UDP, ICMP, ICMPv6

+Other protocols are not currently supported.
+If the input profile file contains unsupported protocols, the unsupported entries can be skipped (see [Usage](#usage)).

 ## Table of Contents

 * [Input Format](#input-format)